dart-archive/www.dartlang.org/src/site/articles/futures-and-error-handling/index.markdown

 }
 {% endprettify %}

-`Future.of()` not only allows you to handle errors you know might occur, but also prevents errors from *accidentally* leaking out of your function.
+`Future.sync()` not only allows you to handle errors you know might occur, but also prevents errors from *accidentally* leaking out of your function.